Updated 1 day ago

 Yes, double size only

-Also, the Powerwall 3 isn’t as flexible regarding system design and sizing.
-The Enphase IQ and the Panasonic EverVolt battery are modular, so you can get just the right amount of storage for your energy consumption needs.
+Also, Tesla batteries aren’t as flexible regarding system design and sizing.
+The Panasonic EverVolt battery is modular so you can get just the right amount of storage for your energy consumption needs.
 With the Powerwall, you need to double the size of your battery if you need more than 13.5 kWh.

 Is the Tesla Powerwall worth the cost?